Discrimination against people with HIV/AIDS: Misconceptions about at-risk populations

-Discriminatory practices in health-care settings
+Discriminatory practices in healthcare settings

-Discriminatory practices within the medical field have been found to greatly impact the health outcomes of HIV-positive individuals.
+Discriminatory practices within the medical field have been found to greatly impact the health outcomes of PLHIV.
 In both low-income and high-income nations, there have been several reported cases of medical providers administering low-quality care or denying care altogether to patients with HIV.
 In a 2013 study conducted in Thailand, 40.9 percent of health workers reported worrying about touching the clothing and personal belongings of patients with HIV, despite possessing the knowledge that HIV does not spread through such items.
-In a 2008 study of 90 countries, one in four people living with HIV reported experiencing some form of discrimination in health-care settings.
+In a 2008 study of 90 countries, one in four PLHIV reported experiencing some form of discrimination in healthcare settings.
 Furthermore, one in five individuals with HIV reported having been denied medical care.
 Even more concerning is the impact HIV-related discrimination has had on HIV-positive women.
-According to the 2008 study, one in three women living with HIV have reported instances of discrimination related to their sexual and reproductive health within a health-care setting.
+According to the 2008 study, one in three women living with HIV have reported instances of discrimination related to their sexual and reproductive health within a healthcare setting.
+In another study of 23 countries, in every country women have reported reproductive coercion.
+In addition, intersectionality affects the stigma and discrimination against these women.
 Furthermore, it has been reported that many health care workers in Europe and Central Asia lack knowledge about how HIV is transmitted, leading to them avoiding physical contact with PLHIV and feeling reserved about providing care to populations with a high HIV-prevalence.